1234-Ariel-code/pps-alberta/README.md

 ## Outputs map

-Each section now follows a cleaner internal structure:
+Each section follows an internal structure:

 - `figures/` for PNG figures
 - `tables/` for CSV result tables